Testing enetcache

 - search for the word "enetcache" in runTests.sh and replace it with your extension key.

-- You may want to change the
+- you may need to change the

-in runTests.sh to your minimally supported PHP version.
+PHP_in runTests.sh to your minimally supported PHP version.
 (You can also specify the version on the command line using runTests.sh with -p.)VERSION

 Let's run the unit tests: